csound-flossmanual/csound-floss/book/14-c-amplitude-and-pitch-tracking.md

 discussed earlier, reducing the size of the array will improve response at the risk of introducing ripple.
 Another approach to dealing with the issue of ripple is to low-pass filter the signal output by the amplitude follower.
-This is an approach employed by the [follow2](https://csound.com/docs/manual/follow2.html) opcode.
-The second thing that is apparent is that the amplitude following signal does not attain the peak value of the input signal.
+This is an approach employed by the&nbsp;
+[follow2](https://csound.com/docs/manual/follow2.html) opcode.
+The
+second thing that is apparent is that the amplitude following signal does not attain the peak value of the input signal.
 At its peaks, the